MarkZH/Genetic_Chess/README.md

 #### Branch Pruning Gene
-Specifies when to cut off analyzing a line of moves based on whether the current board evaluation is too low compared to the current board state.
+Specifies when to cut off analyzing a line of moves based on whether the current board evaluation is too low compared to the real board state.

 #### Last Minute Panic Gene
 If the time left in the game is less than the amount specified here, then look-ahead on all lines is cut off.

 #### Look Ahead Gene
-Determines how many moves to look ahead based on the time left and how many move choices are available.
+Determines how many positions to examine based on the time left.

 #### Piece Strength Gene
 Specifies the importance or strength of each differet type of chess piece.